Sign of the Takahe

 The Sign of the Takahe is a neo-Gothic style historic building in Christchurch, New Zealand.
-It is currently leased from Christchurch City Council and run as wedding and function venue.
+It is currently leased from Christchurch City Council and run as a wedding and function venue.

 History

 Construction began on the building in 1918, spearheaded by Christchurch City councillor and New Zealand Member of Parliament, Henry George (Harry) Ell.
 Ell envisioned the building as the Gateway into the Port Hills and the Summit Road, one of four planned rest houses in the area for those walking the reserves of Port Hills that overlook Christchurch and Lyttelton harbour.
 The other rest houses are Sign of the Kiwi, Sign of the Bellbird, and Sign of the Packhorse.

 While part of the building opened to the public as the Tram Terminus Rest House in 1920, which featured a tram terminus and tearoom, it would take decades for construction of the Sign of the Takahe to be completed.

 Ell died suddenly in June 1934, having never seen the building fully completed.
 Construction of the building continued under the direction of architect J. G. Collins.
 The Christchurch City Council bought the building in 1942 and it was finally completed in 1948, opening to the public in 1949.

 Like many structures in the area, the building was damaged in the February 2011 Canterbury earthquake.
 A NZ$2.8 million council restoration was completed prior to the building's centennial in May 2017.
 It reopened in 2019.